This website is best viewed in a browser that supports web standards.

 Recipient shall maintain a GPA of 3.00, be involved in a minimum of two organizations; one student organization of the University and a second organization through the student's community which is not affiliated with the University, and demonstrate family legacy over generations of involvement with Northwest Missouri State University.
 Financial need will be leading criteria.

 Recipients shall have graduated from a public school district in Nodaway County, Missouri.
 First preference will be given to entering freshmen as well as farm youth.
 All fields of study are eligible.
 See high school counselor for application.

 Recipients shall be graduates of Mt.
 Ayr High School in Iowa with a first preference for entering freshmen, and then to continuing and transfer students.
 See high school counselor for application.

 Recipients shall be graduates of Maryville High School having graduated in the upper third of their graduating class, shall be entering freshmen, and have declared a major in teacher education.
 See high school counselor for application.

 The scholarship shall be awarded to a full time international student who exemplifies positive contributions to Northwest through campus involvement, solid academic performance and leadership.
 First preference for the award shall be given to a student from Africa.
-Return completed applications to Dr. Jeffrey Foot at the Intercultural International Center.
+Return completed applications to Dr. Jeffrey Foot at the Office of International Programs.